-There are 1000 points awarded in this class.
+There are 1100 points awarded in this class.
 I provide a variety of diverse opportunities for you to engage with the content and demonstrate mastery.
 Rubrics and feedback will be provided in the assignment pages in Canvas.
 For information on current UF policies for assigning grade points, see https://catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.

 Introduction in Discussion 15

 Syllabus Quiz 15

 Quizzes 13 @ 25 pts 300

-Perusall assignments 150

-(6 @ 25 pts)

 Assignments 3 @ 40 pts 120

+Perusall Assignments 6 @ 25 pts 150

 Exams 4 @ 100 pts 400

+Lit Review meeting 10

+Literature Review 90